byronwasti/hugo-website/content/post/prusto_watch_1.md

 draft: false
 ---

 In this post I will describe my initial dive into Arm development using Rust.
 There are potentially many mistakes in my understanding, so this post should not be used as a reference for how to do embedded development in Rust.
-However, I think it is useful to describe the learning process being new to Rust and Arm development so that those more experienced can see the pain-points of getting started.
+However, I think it is useful to describe the learning process so that those more experienced can see the pain-points of beginners.

 ## Firmware Tools

-To get started with writing firmware with Rust, I had to gather a few tools and resources.
-My build system follows japaric's system, which he writes about [here](http://blog.japaric.io/quickstart/).
-It was fairly straightforward to get set-up, so I won't repeat what he talks about here.
+The build system I am using follows japaric's system, which he writes about [here](http://blog.japaric.io/quickstart/).
+Japaric's post goes into a bit more detail about the tools, but the main ones are `openocd`, the arm build-tools, and `xargo`.

 One nice aspect about the tools required for writing firmware in Rust is that they are all open source and all CLI tools.
-This means that it is easy write a script to pipe them together and modify the work-flow for how you want to work.

-The general work-flow I took was running `openocd` in the background, compiling with `xargo` and flashing + debugging with `arm-none-eabi-gdb`.
-Technically you can combine the last two steps by running `xargo run`, which will call `gdb` automatically.
+This means that anyone can get access to them and they can easily interface with each other.
+The general work-flow I currently have is running `openocd` in the background, compiling with `xargo` and then flashing + debugging with `arm-none-eabi-gdb`.
+Technically you can combine the last two steps by running `xargo run`, which will call `arm-none-eabi-gdb` automatically.

 ## Programming for Arm

-One of the major things I learned this week was developing on Arm MCUs.
-I come from a background of AVR, so the world of Arm was slightly mysterious.
+One of the major things I've been learning about is how to develop on Arm MCUs.
+I come from a background of AVR MCUs, so the world of Arm was slightly mysterious.
 However, after diving into a few datasheets and reading various blog posts online I have mostly demystified them.

 The biggest difference I found between AVR and Arm is that for Arm you have to manually turn-on various peripherals, such as a GPIO-pin group.
 This is done in the set of registers under the *Reset and Clock Control* (RCC) group.
 At first, this was extremely confusing, since the name of RCC is not at all descriptive of this functionality.

 The second main difference I found was that GPIO pins had to be set for a specific alternative function.
-It was not enough to know that a GPIO pin *could* operate SPI1, you have to manually set that GPIO pin to the correct alternate function first.
-Thankfully, a lot of the work that is being done in the Rust ecosystem is ensuring that you correctly set up GPIO pins for various peripherals at *compile-time*.
+It was not enough to know that a GPIO pin *could* operate SPI, you have to set that GPIO pin to the correct alternate function before it would act as a SPI pin.
+Thankfully, a lot of the work that is being done in the Rust ecosystem is ensuring that you correctly set up GPIO pins for various peripherals at *compile-time*, which I will talk a little bit about later.

 An extremely frustrating aspect of setting up GPIO pins to their alternate functionality is that the alternate function number for each GPIO pin is *not* in the 1141 page reference manual.
 They are only in the short, 148 page datasheet.
-This is absolutely ridiculous, and took far too long to figure out.
+This, as far as I can tell, is absolutely ridiculous, and took far too long to figure out.

+Overall, working with Arm chips is about the same as working with AVR chips: the datasheet has (basically) everything you need to know.

 ## Embedded Rust Ecosystem

 The embedded ecosystem for Rust is quite young, and there really isn't much out there.
-However, what is there seems to be very well thought-out and (mostly) functional.
+However, the libraries and tools available seem to be very well thought-out and highly functional given their current state.

 ### svd2rust

-Perhaps the nicest tool available is the `svd2rust` program.
-This is a tool that takes in an `svd` file, which is an xml file and the standardized way for describing the peripherals of an Arm device and their registers, and converts it into a Rust library.
-It isn't perfect, and there seems to be some "fixing" of the `svd` files required before the Rust library is full-featured.
-However, once the library is created, you can manipulate registers in an extremely readable manner.
+One of the main tools available is the `svd2rust` program.
+This is a program that takes in an `svd` file, which is an standardized xml file for describing the peripherals of an Arm device and their registers, and converts it into a Rust library.
+Since the `svd` files aren't perfect there seems to be some "fixing" of the `svd` files required before the generated Rust library is fully-featured.
+However, this process only needs to happen once before a crate is available online that provides the library for everyone to use.

+Once the library is created, you can manipulate registers in an extremely readable manner.
 For example, the following code sets up pin PE9 as an output pin:

 ```rust
 let dp = stm32f30x::Peripherals::take().unwrap();
 dp.GPIOA.moder.modify(|_, w| w.moder9().output());
 ```

-Although the modify routine on a register takes a closure, the compiled code, according to japaric's tests, is just as fast as modifying the registers by bit-shifting.
-This is awesome, since the code is significantly more readable than setting registers using bit masks.
+Although the modify routine on a register takes a closure, the compiled assembly, according to japaric's tests, is just as fast as modifying the registers by bit-shifting.
+This is a large improvement over the way things are done in C, since the code is significantly more readable and less error-prone than setting registers using bit masks.

 The other nice aspect of the generated Rust library is that it allows us to use Rust to its *full* power.
-Each register is a normal Rust variable and the ownership model applies.
+Each register is a common struct, and the ownership model applies.
 This means Rust will catch, at *compile-time*, unsafe memory patterns and race-conditions.
 Essentially you have all the guarantees that Rust provides when doing direct register manipulation, which is pretty awesome.

 ### Real Time For the Masses (RTFM)